 LAMMICO Patient Safety Award and Grant

-The 2025-2026 Patient Safety Award and Grant program focuses on skin and pressure injury reduction.
+The 2026-2027 Patient Safety Award and Grant program focuses on taming tricky transitions in care.
 This program promotes patient/resident safety initiatives optimized via LAMMICO risk management and patient safety education.

 EDUCATION